 Drip push notification is an easy way to keep your users engaged.
 One of the most common uses of drip is to re-engage with subscribers and nurture them about your brand and product.
-With drip campaigns, you can send series of notification to be sent at regular intervals.
+With drip campaigns, you can send a series of notification to be sent at regular intervals.

 User-subscribed from a specific page

-Below example will make it clearer.
+The below example will make it clearer.

 Based on the purchase